cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

      - Attachments: []
     actions:
       - type: notify
-        metric_name: datadog.metric.name
-        metric_value_tag: Size
+        to:
+          - datadog://?metric_name=datadog.metric.name&metric_value_tag=Size
         transport:
           type: sqs
           queue: https://sqs.us-east-1.amazonaws.com/1234567890/c7n-mailer-test
 ```

+There is a special `to` that includes the DataDog configuration params with a ulr params like:
+- metric_name: is the name of the metrics send to DataDog
-by default the metric value send to datadog is `1` but if you want to use one of the tags returned in the policy you can set it with the attribute `metric_value_tag`, for example in the `test-policy.yml` the value used is the size of the EBS volume.
+- metric_value_tag: by default the metric value send to DataDog is `1` but if you want to use one of the tags returned in the policy you can set it with the attribute `metric_value_tag`, for example in the `test-policy.yml` the value used is the size of the EBS volume.
 The value must be a number and it's transformed to a float value.

 ### Now run: